 With zero percent interest and no fees, these are low-risk loans compared to refund anticipation loans (RALs) available in previous years.
 Remember nothing is ever free and to get these loans, you must pay the high filing fees to file your taxes through the company offering the loan.
-This is unnecessary since the loan doesn’t provide you your tax refund any quicker, and you can get your taxes done for free by filing your own taxes online or at MyFreeTaxes.com.
-Before you take out any loans make sure you understand all the tax preparations fees that apply and make sure that you are charged the same price as if you were walking in to file a tax return. sometimes they will use a higher rate scale for preparations fees to make their money back on the loan.
+This is unnecessary since the loan doesn’t provide you your tax refund any quicker, and you can get your taxes done for free by filing your own taxes online.
+Before you take out any loans make sure you understand all the tax preparation fees that apply and make sure that you are charged the same price as if you were walking in to file a tax return.
+Sometimes they will use a higher rate scale for preparation fees to make their money back on the loan.

 H&R Block notes that you can file a federal 1040 EZ for free beginning Friday, January 5, 2018, through Feb.
 28. But many people cannot file the EZ form.
 For example, you cannot file an EZ if you claim dependents.
 And you cannot file the EZ form if you claim any credits other than the earned income credit.
 And H&R Block notes that additional fees apply for the Earned Income Credit and certain other additional forms, for state and local returns, and if you select other products and services.

 Don’t forget there are now plenty of ways for many people to file a tax return without paying a charge.
 Free File tax software, for example, will be available at www.irs.gov for many households with incomes less than $66,000.
-Some lower- and moderate-income consumers could end up paying for tax preparation services simply to get one of these advance loans even when they might qualify for free tax services via volunteer sites, such as My Free Taxes.
+Some lower- and moderate-income consumers could end up paying for tax preparation services simply to get one of these advance loans even when they might qualify for free tax services.

 The National Consumer Law Center, said some mystery shopping tests have shown that tax preparation fees can be $400 to $500 for some lower or moderate-income taxpayers who qualify for the Earned Income Tax Credit.